DigitalSurvival/Stage7/docs/configuration options.md

     rcadd <service> <runlevel>

   Parameters:
-    service  - Name of service to add. runlevel - Runlevel which to add service.
+    service  - name of service to add runlevel - runlevel to add service to

 rcdel - Removes the specified service from the specified runlevel.